MaayanSG/richonite/README.md

 The binaries will be in the `src` folder when you are complete.

 - `cd src`
-- `./kegcoind --version`
+- `./richonited --version`

 #### Thanks
-Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, TurtleCoin Community and kegcoin gold evelopers
+Cryptonote Developers, Bytecoin Developers, Monero Developers, Forknote Project, TurtleCoin Community, kegcoin gold Developers and Richonite Developers

 ### Copypasta for license when editing files

-Hi Kegcoin Gold contributor, thanks for forking and sending back Pull Requests.
+Hi Richonite contributor, thanks for forking and sending back Pull Requests.
 Extensive docs about contributing are in the works or elsewhere.
 For now this is the bit we need to get into all the files we touch.
 Please add it to the top of the files.

 ```
 // Copyright (c) 2012-2017, The CryptoNote developers, The Bytecoin developers
 // Copyright (c) 2014-2018, The Monero Project
 // Copyright (c) 2018-2019, The TurtleCoin Developers
 // Copyright (c) 2019, The Kegcoin Gold Developers
+// Copyright (c) 2019, The Richonite Developers
 //
 // Please see the included LICENSE file for more information.
 ```